 To recap, here is our top 3 web hosting providers for Australia websites:

-Personally, we’d go with SiteGround (hosted in Sydney) – we’d get excellent speeds globally, as opposed to just being fast in Australia.
+Personally, we’d go with Hostinger (hosted in Singapore) – it promises excellent speeds globally, as opposed to just being fast in Australia.

-Pop over to SiteGround official website to learn more!
+Pop over to Hostinger’s official website to learn more!

 Yes.
 There are plenty of free web hosting services around that you can utilize for your website.
 However, they come with performance restrictions, handicaps, and ads displayed on your website (which you have no control over).
 If you’re looking to actually build traffic and generate revenue through your site, we would strongly advise against going for these free services.